The causal effects of modified treatment policies under network interference: Methodology

 \subsection{Induced Modified Treatment Policies}

-As discussed in Section \ref{section:background}, identifiability can be restored despite the presence of interference by performing inference on $A^s$ instead of $A$ and $L^s$ instead of $L$.
-This approach is, however, incompatible with the application of MTPs: one must consider not the causal effect of $A$ under $d(\cdot; \delta)$; but rather, the effect of $A^s$ after intervening on the upstream exposure via $d(\cdot; \delta)$.
+As discussed in Section \ref{section:background}, restoring identifiability by performing inference on $A^s$ and $L^s$ instead of $A$ and $L$ is a common strategy for handling interference.
+This approach is, however, not compatible with the application of MTPs: one must consider not the causal effect of $A$ under $d(\cdot; \delta)$; but rather, the effect of $A^s$ after intervening on the upstream exposure via $d(\cdot; \delta)$.
 To identify the causal effects of MTPs under interference, we introduce a novel intervention scheme---the \textit{induced MTP}.